Rivian (RIVN)

 Taking a step back, an encouraging sign is that Rivian’s margin expanded during that time.
 In light of its glaring cash burn, however, this improvement is a bucket of hot water in a cold ocean.

-We were impressed by how significantly Rivian blew past analysts’ revenue expectations this quarter.
+We were impressed by how significantly Rivian blew past analysts’ EBITDA expectations this quarter.
 We were also glad its EPS outperformed Wall Street’s estimates.
-On the other hand, its EBITDA missed and its full-year EBITDA guidance was in line with Wall Street’s estimates.
-Zooming out, we think this was a mixed quarter.
-The stock traded up 3.1% to $12.89 immediately after reporting.
+On the other hand, its full-year EBITDA guidance missed.
+Overall, this print had some key positives.
+The stock traded up 7.6% to $15.09 immediately after reporting.

 12. Is Now The Time To Buy Rivian?

-There’s plenty to admire about Rivian.
-First off, its revenue growth was exceptional over the last three years.
-And while its projected EPS for the next year is lacking, its rising cash profitability gives it more optionality.
-On top of that, its expanding operating margin shows the business has become more efficient.
+Aside from its balance sheet, Rivian is a pretty good company.
+First of all, the company’s revenue growth was exceptional over the last four years.
+And while its operating margins reveal poor profitability compared to other industrials companies, its rising cash profitability gives it more optionality.
+On top of that, Rivian’s expanding operating margin shows the business has become more efficient.

-Wall Street analysts have a consensus one-year price target of $14.83 on the company (compared to the current share price of $18.03).
+Wall Street analysts have a consensus one-year price target of $16.96 on the company (compared to the current share price of $15.09), implying they see 12.4% upside in buying Rivian in the short term.